zaphod42/puppet-docs/source/guides/style_guide.markdown

       define apache::virtual_host () { }
 {% endhighlight %}

-This is functionally identical to declaring all classes and defines in init.pp, but highlights the structure of the module and makes everything more legible.
+### 13.2 Internal Organization of a Class

-### Internal Organization of a Class
+13.2.1 Classes should be organised with a consistent structure and style.

-Classes should be organised with a consistent structure and style.
-In the below list there is an implicit statement of "should be at this relative location" for each of these items.
+13.2.2 In the below list there is an implicit statement of "should be at this relative location" for each of these items.
 The word "may" should be interpreted as "If there are any X's they should be here".

-1. Should define the class and parameters
+13.2.2.1 Should define the class and parameters

-2. Should validate any class parameters and fail catalog compilation if any parameters are invalid
+13.2.2.2 Should validate any class parameters and fail catalog compilation if any parameters are invalid

-3. Should default any validated parameters to the most general case
+13.2.2.3 Should default any validated parameters to the most general case

-4. May declare local variables
+13.2.2.4 May declare local variables

-5. May declare relationships to other classes `Class['apache'] -> Class['local_yum']`
+13.2.2.5 May declare relationships to other classes `Class['apache'] -> Class['local_yum']`

-6. May override resources
+13.2.2.6 May override resources

-7. May declare resource defaults
+13.2.2.7 May declare resource defaults

-8. May declare resources; resources of defined and custom types should go before those of core types
+13.2.2.8 May declare resources; resources of defined and custom types should go before those of core types

-9. May declare resource relationships inside of conditionals
+13.2.2.9 May declare resource relationships inside of conditionals

-The following example follows the recommended style:
+13.2.3 The following example follows the recommended style:

 {% highlight ruby %}
     class myservice($ensure='running') {